Sipisak/Dictionary/README.md

-Dictionary app for final project
+Dictionary app for final project , the api is set for english words only.